mdeguzis/SteamOS-Tools/README.md

 # Warning

 Please take time to read the [disclaimer](https://github.com/ProfessorKaos64/SteamOS-Tools/blob/alchemist/disclaimer.md).
+Please also understand the default branch of this GitHub repository is for **SteamOS Brewmaster**.

 # Wiki and FAQ